scientist in lab

 Clinical trial material of AP-SA02 is currently manufactured under cGMP at our production facility in California to support the required regulatory filing(s) for clinical studies in the U.S. and ex-U.S.

-The Phase 1b/2a study is partially funded by a $21.6 million award administered by the U.S Department of Defense through the Medical Technology Enterprise Consortium (MTEC) and managed by the Naval Medical Research Command (NMRC) – Naval Advanced Medical Development (NAMD) with funding from the Defense Health Agency and Joint Warfighter Medical Research Program.
+The Phase 1b/2a study is partially funded by a $26.2 million award administered by the U.S Department of Defense through the Medical Technology Enterprise Consortium (MTEC) and managed by the Naval Medical Research Command (NMRC) – Naval Advanced Medical Development (NAMD) with funding from the Defense Health Agency and Joint Warfighter Medical Research Program.

 Target Market and Medical Need

 Bacteremia is a bacterial infection of the bloodstream.
 A common diagnosis, the Centers for Disease Control and Prevention (CDC) estimates that up to 1.7 million people in the U.S. develop bacteremia each year.
 S. aureus is the most commonly identified pathogen in both hospital- and community-acquired blood stream infections.
-Annually in the U.S. there are approximately 200,000 hospitalizations for S. aureus bacteremia (SAB).
+Annually in the U.S. there are more than 150,000 hospitalizations for S. aureus bacteremia (SAB).
 Despite conventional antibiotics, mortality in SAB results in death of up to 40% of all cases and 57% of patients over the age of 85.
 Patients with comorbidities such as alcoholism, malignancy, diabetes, end-stage renal disease requiring hemodialysis, and immunosuppression are at even higher risk for death when SAB develops.
 Age-adjusted mortality assessments show that SAB mortality is higher than that of AIDS, tuberculosis, or viral hepatitis, and comparable to mortality rates for breast or prostate cancer.
 Outcomes are even poorer for SAB due to methicillin-resistant S. aureus (MRSA), classified as a serious threat to global health by the CDC and a high priority threat by the World Health Organization, with higher rates of complications and increased mortality as compared to methicillin-susceptible S. aureus (MSSA).
 Average hospital costs to patients with nosocomial SAB ranges between $40,000 (MSSA) and $114,000 (MRSA).
 Treatment failures are common in SAB, with highest rates due to MRSA.
 These failures can be attributed in part to poor penetration of some tissues by antibiotics, slow onset of bactericidal effects, emerging resistance patterns, and biofilm formation.
 While biofilms can render traditional antibiotics ineffective, phages may have the ability to penetrate the biofilm allowing rapid and efficient infection of the host and amplification at the site of infection.
 Until the recent FDA approval of Zevtera (intravenously administered cephalosporin antibiotic), daptomycin (approved in 2005; based on clinical cure rates of <50%) and vancomycin were the only two antibiotics with label indications in the U.S. for the treatment of SAB, and the emergence of drug-resistant S. aureus isolates, including to these two standard of care drugs, represents a major threat in terms of increasing morbidity, mortality and health care utilization.

 Additional Clinical Indications for AP-SA02